Tengrism: Historical Tengrism

 A traditional Kyrgyz (Kazakh) yurt in 1860 in the Syr Darya Oblast.
 Note the lack of a compression ring at the top.

-Tengrism was probably similar with the folk traditions of the Tungusic peoples, such as the Manchu folk religion.
+Tengrism was probably similar to the folk traditions of the Tungusic peoples, such as the Manchu folk religion.
 Similarities with Korean shamanism and Wuism as well as Japanese Shinto are also evident.

-According to Hungarian archaeological research, the religion of the Magyars (Hungarians) until the end of the 10th century (before Christianity) was a form of Tengrism and Shamanism.
+According to Hungarian archaeological research, the religion of the Magyars (Hungarians) until the end of the 10th century (before Christianity) was a form of Tengrism and shamanism.

-Tengrists view their existence as sustained by the eternal blue sky (Tengri), the fertile mother-earth spirit (Eje) and a ruler regarded as the chosen one by the holy spirit of the sky.
-Heaven, earth, spirits of nature and ancestors provide for every need and protect all humans.
+Tengrists view their existence as sustained by the eternal blue sky (Tengri), the fertile mother-earth spirit (Eje), and a ruler regarded as the chosen one by the holy spirit of the sky.
+Heaven, earth, spirits of nature, and ancestors provide for every need and protect all humans.
 By living an upright, respectful life, a human will keep his world in balance and perfect his personal Wind Horse, or spirit.
 The Huns of the northern Caucasus reportedly believed in two gods: Tangri Han (or Tengri Khan), considered identical to the Persian Esfandiyār and for whom horses were sacrificed, and Kuar (whose victims are struck by lightning).

 Traditional Tengrism was more embraced by the nomadic Turks than by those residing in the lower mountains or forests.
 This belief influenced Turkic and Mongol religious history since ancient times until the 14th century, when the Golden Horde converted to Islam.
-Since then, Tengrism was mostly submerged by other religious ideas.
-Traditional Tengrism persists among the Mongols and in some Turkic and Mongolic influenced regions of Russia (Sakha, Buryatia, and Tuva) in parallel with other religions.
+From then on, Tengrism was mostly submerged by other religious ideas.
+Traditional Tengrism persists among the Mongols and in some Turkic and Mongolic-influenced regions of Russia (Sakha, Buryatia, and Tuva), in parallel with other religions.

 Orkhon inscriptions

-According to the Orkhon inscriptions, Tengri played a big role in choices of the kaghan, and in guiding his actions.
+According to the Orkhon inscriptions, Tengri played a big role in choices of the kaghan and in guiding his actions.
 Many of these were performed because "Heaven so ordained" (Teŋіri yarïlqaduq üčün).